Djado: Geography

 The former Djado is located in an oasis, in the northeastern part of Ténéré Desert.
 The Ténéré Desert is considered part of the Sahara Desert.
 It is located on the southeastern end of the Djado plateau.
 For the administration, there's also a modern-day commune called Djado.
 The modern-day commune also comprises the Menfueni plateau and the Thchigai plateau.
 Modern-day Djado is the northernmost and easternmost commune in Niger.
-To the north, it borders Algeria and Libya, to the east, it lies on the border to Tchad.
-Neighboing communes in Niger are Dirkou to the south, Fachi to the southeast, and Iférouane to the west.
+To the north, it borders Algeria and Libya, to the east, it lies on the border to Chad.
+Neighboring communes in Niger are Dirkou to the south, Fachi to the southeast, and Iférouane to the west.

 There are three villages in the commune: Chirfa, Séguédine, and Yaba.
 In addition, there are the nomad camps of Djado and Tchounouk, as well as military camps.
 The main settlement is the village Chirfa.

 The ruins of Djado are on top of rocky cliffs.
 At the bottom of these cliffs are subterranean ponds, which also serve as an ideal breeding ground for mosquitoes.
 Depending on the season, some of these ponds almost dry up completely.
 From the cliffs, the Kaouar valley can be reached.
 There is a desert made of pebbles to the west.
 Beyond them lie the Aïr Mountains.

 History

 Ruins of buildings built of mud.

 According to the tradition of the local Kanuri, the Sao people founded Djado.
-It may also have been founded by Ibadi merchants from Jadu, an important trade down in Jabal Nafusa, southwest of Tripoli, and given the name of their hometown.
+It may also have been founded by Ibadi merchants from Jadu, an important trade town in Jabal Nafusa, southwest of Tripoli, and given the name of their hometown.

 Djado was part of the kingdom of Sayfema of Kanem-Bornu at least since the reign of Dunama Dibalemi (1203–1243).
 For part of the time, they were independent, but they re-joined the empire of Idris Alauma (1564–1596).
 Idris Alauma moved through the desert, from Fachi to Bilma, 260 km south of Djado.

 As the power of the Bomu empire decreased, the people of the oasis were exposed to several raids of the Touareg, in the 18th and 19th century.
 They started to leave the place, and settled in Kaouar.
 Another reason might be that cattle herding in the region also introduced mosquitoes that spread malaria.
 In 1860, about 1000 Kanuri are said to have been left.
 In the middle of the 20th century, only a few Kanuri and Toubou were left.
 They mostly lived from growing dates, and harvesting salt.

 In 1988 the Dakar Rally passed through Djado.